 Britt Gage is the founder of of All Trades, a “generalists-as-a-service” operating partner for early stage startups.
 With over a decade of experience in startups across both consumer and B2B early stage organizations, she leads a collective of fellow generalists to bring operations and internal product management to mission-driven founders and teams.

 Gabrielle is a community-builder with 10+ years of experience working in arts & culture, tech and media industries.
 Before joining the team at Grapevine, she worked as the community manager for Artery/Bramble and spent over six years as the manager of the Film Office at the Toronto International Film Festival.
 Her events have been featured in multiple publications, including The New York Times.

 Customer Support & Success Manager

 Brittney Montgomery has years of experience in customer support, including working at Cadence, Advekit, Charlotte's Web and Zoek.
 She oversees the Grapevine support team and develops daily operations to give you the tools and support you need to run your Giving Circle.

 Community Support Specialist

+Jessan combines engineering leadership with seven years experience in the nonprofit space, including chairing Social Justice Fund NW.
 After graduating Summa Cum Laude in Computer Science at 20, he helped build Google’s video chat products.
 He went on to co-found Google’s Giving Week, lead their giving platform, and launch their Donate button.

+Chloe has over seven years of engineering experience in financial, donation, and nonprofit spaces.
 Before joining Grapevine, she worked on the Google Cloud Billing platform and the OneToday donation app.
 She later led frontend development for Google's donation platform and the Google for Nonprofits program.